 We hope that most problems can be resolved quickly and easily at the time they arise and with the person concerned.
 If your problem cannot be sorted out in this way and you wish to make a formal complaint, we would like you to let us know as soon as possible — ideally, within a matter of days or at most a few weeks — because this will enable us to establish what happened more easily.
 If it is not possible to do that, please let us have details of your complaint:

-- within six months of the incident that caused the problem; or
+- within twelve months of the incident that caused the problem; or

-- within six months of discovering that you have a problem, provided this is within 12 months of the incident.
+- within 12 months of discovering that you have a problem, provided this is within 12 months of the incident.